 A magnetometer is a device that measures magnetism.
 It measures the strength and direction of magnetic fields, including the ones on or near the Earth and the ones in space.
 The first magnetometer was created by Carl Friedrich Gauss.
-He devised a simple absolute magnetometer that consisted of a permanent bar magnet suspended horizontally by a gold fibre.
+He devised a simple absolute magnetometer that consisted of a permanent bar magnet suspended horizontally by a gold fiber.
 The period of oscillation of the suspended magnet in the Earth’s magnetic field gave a measure of field strength.

 Types of Magnetometer

-Magnetometers are sensitive and they can be used to find archaeological sites, iron deposits, shipwrecks and other things that have a magnetic signature.
+Magnetometers are sensitive, and they can be used to find archaeological sites, iron deposits, shipwrecks, and other things that have a magnetic signature.
 There are two types of magnetometers and they are:

 - Vector Magnetometers

 - Scalar Magnetometers

 Vector magnetometers measure the vector components of a magnetic field.
 Scalar magnetometers measure the magnitude of the vector magnetic field.